Plan your visit

 Uncover the fascinating stories of the people, places and events that shaped our local history through the Waukegan Historical Society’s extensive research and archival collections, including historical records, maps and images.
 The archives provide a valuable resource for researchers and history enthusiasts alike.

-The Waukegan Historical Society is a not-for-profit volunteer organization formed in 1968 by a group of residents to preserve and promote the long and varied history of Waukegan.
+The Waukegan Historical Society is a not-for-profit volunteer organization formed in 1968 by a group of residents to preserve our history, honor our stories and inspire our future.

 Who we are